-Clothing and other articles found at school will be placed in an area in the office.
+Clothing and other articles found at school will be placed in a designated area.
 We encourage you to label all clothing, musical instruments, and other personal items.
 All inventory is donated to charity periodically throughout the year.
 All textbooks and notebooks should have the student's name written in ink.